 The North American region of a global automobile company had long prided itself on the quality and affordability of its vehicles.
 But as quality and affordability improved across the industry, the leadership team decided to make “customer experience” its strategic differentiator.View Case Study

-The European branch of a large pharmaceutical company was anxious about its aging workforce.
+A multi-national division of a large financial services company was anxious about its aging workforce.
 It was not successfully retaining millennials either, and its previous “millennial talent strategy” had gone nowhere.View Case Study

 A global pharmaceutical company had been preparing for 3 years to launch its first-in-class oncology product.
 It was a huge opportunity, as the brand was not just a new oncology therapy but represented a whole new way of treating cancer.View Case Study